 Other documents and reports

-For information on corporate licensing or to report an incident, please contact Corporate licensing.
+For information on corporate licences or to report an incident, please call 1800 353 104.

 Read more about Delta Electricity, the power stations and dams.